lxc/linuxcontainers.org/content/lxc/getting-started.md

 Those values should match those found in /etc/subuid and /etc/subgid, the values above are those expected for the first user on a standard Ubuntu system.

-Running unprivileged containers as an unprivileged user only works if you delegate a cgroup in advance (the cgroup2 delegation model enforces this restriction, not liblxc).
-Use the following systemd command to delegate the cgroup:
+    mkdir -p ~/.config/lxc
+    cp /etc/lxc/default.conf ~/.config/lxc/default.conf
+    MS_UID="$(grep "$(id -un)" /etc/subuid  | cut -d : -f 2)"
+    ME_UID="$(grep "$(id -un)" /etc/subuid  | cut -d : -f 3)"
+    MS_GID="$(grep "$(id -un)" /etc/subgid  | cut -d : -f 2)"
+    ME_GID="$(grep "$(id -un)" /etc/subgid  | cut -d : -f 3)"
+    echo "lxc.idmap = u 0 $MS_UID $ME_UID" >> ~/.config/lxc/default.conf
+    echo "lxc.idmap = g 0 $MS_GID $ME_GID" >> ~/.config/lxc/default.conf

+The current Ubuntu LTS 20.04 requires this extra step:

+    export DOWNLOAD_KEYSERVER="hkp://keyserver.ubuntu.com"

+And now, create your first container with:

+    systemd-run --unit=my-unit --user --scope -p "Delegate=yes" -- lxc-create -t download -n my-container

+The download template will show you a list of distributions, versions and architectures to choose from.
+A good example would be "ubuntu", "focal" (20.04 LTS) and "amd64".

+To run unprivileged containers as an unprivileged user, the user must be allocated an empty delegated cgroup (this is required because of the leaf-node and delegation model of cgroup2, not because of liblxc).
+See [cgroups: Full cgroup2 support](/lxc/news/2020_03_25_13_03.html#cgroups-full-cgroup2-support) for more information.

+It is not possible to simply start a container from a shell as a user and automatically delegate a cgroup.
+Therefore, you need to wrap each call to any of the `lxc-*` commands in a `systemd-run` command.
+For example, to start a container, use the following command instead of just `lxc-start my-container`:

-    systemd-run --unit=myshell --user --scope -p "Delegate=yes" lxc-start <container-name>
+    systemd-run --unit=my-unit --user --scope -p "Delegate=yes" -- lxc-start my-container

 NOTE: If libpam-cgfs was not installed on the host machine prior to installing LXC, you need to ensure your user belongs to the right cgroups before creating your first container.
 You can accomplish this by logging out and logging back in, or by rebooting the host machine.

-And now, create your first container with:

-    lxc-create -t download -n my-container

-The download template will show you a list of distributions, versions and architectures to choose from.
-A good example would be "ubuntu", "bionic" (18.04 LTS) and "i386".

-A few seconds later your container will be created and you can start it with:

-    lxc-start -n my-container -d

 You can then confirm its status with either of: